 When engaging with the parliament and other members of the public online, please:

-- only use language that will not offend other forum participants.
+- only use language that will not offend other participants;

-- only submit a contribution once and keep the number you submit on a topic at a reasonable level.
-Multiple contributions from the same individual, or a small number of individuals, may discourage others from participating.
+- avoid repeating the same contributions over and over; multiple contributions from the same individual, or a small number of individuals, may discourage others from participating;

 - get your parent/guardian’s permission if you are under the age of 12 before participating.
-Users without this consent are not allowed to participate or provide us with personal information.
+Users under 12 without this permission are not allowed to participate or provide us with personal information.

 Please do not:

-- otherwise submit contributions that are unlawful, harassing, abusive, threatening, harmful, obscene, profane, sexually orientated or racially offensive.
-This includes contributions that are offensive to others with regards to religion, gender, nationality or other personal characteristic.
+- submit contributions that are unlawful, harassing, abusive, threatening, harmful, obscene, profane, sexually orientated or racially offensive.
+This includes contributions that are offensive to others with regards to religion, gender, nationality or other personal characteristic;

 - advertise or promote products or services.